jamiejliu/homework_8/README.md

 ## c.
 Description:
-i.
-What is the purpose of your website? ii.
-What information do you convey with your website? iii.
-How is it interesting and engaging? iv.
-Who is the target audience?

-i.
 For my final project, I coded a portfolio for myself.
 This portfolio displays a selection of projects and past work that showcase my skills.
 I currently have a portfolio that I built using a template, and I used this assignment as an opportunity to redesign my website, with more flexibility to make it more unique.

-ii.
 With my website, I want to convey my skill set and experience, mainly using past experiences, but also through the design itself.
 On the home page of my website, I included the most important information about myself: my name, university, and a summary of my past work and past experiences.
 Each of the 3 past work previews displayed on the home page leads to an individual page with more details about the project.

-iii.
 I have made my website interesting and engaging using visual design.
 I have a clean, modern style with different gradients and pops of color to make the portfolio more lively.
 In addition, I have implemented hover states to make it clear which parts of the page can be clicked on.
 Finally, I added animation so that the content fades in as users scroll, breaking down the information so it is not overwhelming.

-iv.
 My target audience is recruiters.
 As a rising senior, I will be using my portfolio to recruit for full-time positions for UX Design after graduation.

 ## d.
 Using the website: